NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 response <- df[,responsevar] # extract the response variable

-rsq <- numeric(length(names)) # named storage vector
+rsq <- numeric(length(varnames)) # named storage vector

-names(rsq) <- names(df)
+names(rsq) <- varnames

 for(i in names(rsq)){ # loop through predictors

-model <- lm(response~predictor) # regress response on predictor
+model <- lm(as.formula(paste0(responsevar,"~",i)),df) # regress response on predictor

-rsq[i] <- summary(model)$r.square # extract R-squared statistic
+rsq[i] <- summary(model)$r.square # extract R-squared statistic 1-RSS/TSS

 }